briochemc/GEOTRACES.jl/ReadMe.md

 $HOME/Data/GEOTRACES/GEOTRACES_IDP2017_v2 2/discrete_sample_data/netcdf/GEOTRACES_IDP2017_v2_Discrete_Sample_Data.nc
 ```

+You can configure this path by setting the `GEOTRACES_IDP2017_PATH` environment variable to point to the location **of the NetCDF file**.

 (You should be able to do `$ echo $HOME` in the terminal to find out where `$HOME` is.)

 The GEOTRACES data management committee does not allow third party distribution of its data and does not provide a public URL pointing directly to the data.